 As the culture around us becomes more anti-Christian, we need to be more faithful in upholding our churches as beacons of light in a dark age (Romans 2:19).
 The need for the church and the truth will become greater and will be more opposed.
 Pray faithfully for your church to carry out the mission it has been entrusted with, no matter the opposition.

 - Pray that each Sunday the Lord will lead the right seekers to your church.
 Pray that they will be ministered to effectively and loved abundantly.
 Acts 2:41; 16:14

 - Pray that the congregation will enthusiastically accept the vision of the leadership.
-Pray that what is necessary to be done for the vision to be realized will be accomplished.
+Pray that the necessary will be done so that vision will be accomplished.
 1 Timothy 5:17

 - Pray for strong marriages and families.
 As the family is the basic building block of society, so it is also of the church.
 Without strong marriages and families, there will not be a strong church.
 Ephesian 5:22 – 6:4